 STAR Voting offers textbook equality in both the scoring round and also in the runoff round.
 If I give someone a 5, you can give them a 0.
 If I give them a 4, you can give them a 1.
 In the runoff, if I prefer one candidate, you can prefer the other.

 STAR Voting isn't the first or only alternative voting system to accomplish this; Score Voting and Approval Voting also pass this bar.
 (Instant Runoff Voting, commonly known as Ranked Choice Voting, doesn't offer an equally weighted vote, but it does mitigate the spoiler effect when there are only 2 viable candidates.)

 STAR Voting is the first to offer an Equally Weighted Vote and solve the Spoiler Effect, while at the same time allowing voters to show their full opinion and also allowing and strongly encouraging voters to show their full honest opinion.
 That's why we are the Equal Vote Coalition!

 Election reform is a big field.
-STAR Voting alone can't solve all of the problems in politics but we believe it does got to the root of the problem, correcting inequality in the ballot itself.
+STAR Voting alone can't solve all of the problems in politics but we believe it does get to the root of the problem, correcting inequality in the ballot itself.
 If we adopted STAR voting but failed to pass any other election reforms, we would still have a significant impact.
 An equal and honest vote translates to better accountability and there is reason to believe that passing STAR Voting could help us be more effective on every other issue that is important to us.

 The Equal Vote is the key to fighting Gerrymandering!